 - You are legally liable for your debt.
-Make sure you have paperwork for this transaction, such as the UCC-1 financing statement that a creditor files to give notice that it has an interest in the personal property of a debtor.
+Make sure you have paperwork for this transaction, such as the UCC-1 financing statement that a creditor files to give notice that it has an interest in the personal property of a debtor.8

 - Intent to repay debt.
 You should have proof you are making payments and that the lender is depositing the funds.

 - It’s beneficial to have paperwork that details the relationship.

-- Business related spending.
+- Business-related spending.
 Use your loan on business expenses, not for personal purposes.